ndakic/ndakic/README.md

 ### Hey 👋,

-My name is Nikola Dakic I'm a Sr. Software/AI Engineer specializing in building production-grade SaaS products from AI prototypes.
+My name is Nikola Dakic I'm a Fractional CTO & AI Architect specializing in building production-grade SaaS products from AI prototypes.
 I help founders, startups, and small teams turn proof-of-concept apps into scalable, investor-ready software, from LLM integration and RAG pipelines to AI agents and full-stack web applications.

 Things I like doing (in no particular order) 😊